Basciano History, Family Crest & Coats of Arms

 Early History of the Basciano family

-Another 27 words (2 lines of text) covering the years 1669 and 1717 are included under the topic Early Basciano History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Basciano research.
+More information is included under the topic Early Basciano History in all our PDF Extended History products and printed products wherever possible.

 Basciano Spelling Variations

 Italian surnames come in far more variations than the names of most other nationalities.
 Regional traditions and dialects are a decisive factor in this characteristic.
 For example, northern names tend to end in "o", while southern in "i".
 Also important, but not unique to Italy, was the fact that before dictionaries and the printing press most scribes simply spelled words according to their sounds.
 The predictable result was an enormous number of spelling variations.
 The recorded spellings of Basciano include Bassa, Basso, Bassi, Bassoli, Basta, Bassolino and many more.

 Early Notables of the Basciano family (pre 1700)